Phil Collins: Family and relationships

-Collins has divorced three times.
+Collins has been married three times.
 From 1975 to 1980, he was married to Canadian-born Andrea Bertorelli.
 They met as 11-year-old students in a London drama class and reconnected in 1974 when Genesis performed in Vancouver.
-They married in England when both were 24, after which Collins legally adopted Bertorelli's daughter Joely (b.
+They married in England in 1975 when both were 24, after which Collins legally adopted Bertorelli's daughter Joely (b.
 1972), who became an actress and film producer.
 They also had a son, Simon Collins (b.
 1976), who is the former vocalist and drummer of the progressive rock band Sound of Contact.
 In 2016, Bertorelli took legal action against Collins pertaining to his account of their relationship in his autobiography.

-In 1984, Collins married American-born Jill Tavelman.
+In 1984, Collins married American Jill Tavelman.
 They have one daughter, Lily Collins (b.
 1989), who became an actress.
-The marriage encountered problems that culminated in Collins twice having an affair with Lavinia Lang, a former drama school classmate, while touring with Genesis in 1992.
-The two were previously engaged, but the relationship ended before they married.
-In 1994, Collins openly stated that he had fallen out of love with Tavelman and had filed for divorce, which finalised in 1996.
-As part of the settlement, Collins paid £17 million to Tavelman.
+While married to Tavelman, Collins twice had an affair with Lavinia Lang while touring with Genesis in 1992.
+Lang was a former drama school classmate with whom Collins had been engaged.
+In 1994, Collins stated that he had filed for divorce from Tavelman, which was finalised in 1996.
+As part of the settlement, Collins paid her £17 million.

-In 1999, Collins married Orianne Cevey, a Swiss national who worked as his translator at the start of his 1994 tour when she was 22.
-They have two sons, Nicholas and Matthew.
-They lived in the former house of Jackie Stewart in Begnins, Switzerland.
-In 2006 they divorced.
+In 1999, Collins married Orianne Cevey, a Swiss national who worked as his translator at the start of his 1994 tour when she was 22 and he was 43.
+They have two sons, Nicholas and Mathew.
+Nicholas is a professional drummer, while Mathew was an aspiring footballer for the youth squad of WSG Tirol, having previously played in the youth systems of Bundesliga club Hannover 96 and Astoria Walldorf.
+He has since gone on to play in the WSG Tirol's regional leagues.
+The family lived in the former house of Jackie Stewart in Begnins, Switzerland.
+In 2006 Cevey and Collins divorced.
 Collins paid £25 million to Cevey, which became the largest settlement in a British celebrity divorce.
 Collins continued to live in Féchy, Switzerland, while he also maintained homes in New York City and Dersingham, Norfolk.

 From 2007 to 2016, Collins was in a relationship with American news anchor Dana Tyler.
 In 2008, Cevey and her two sons moved to Miami, Florida.
 Collins recalled: "I went through a few bits of darkness; drinking too much.
 I killed my hours watching TV and drinking, and it almost killed me."
 He said in 2015 that he had been teetotal for three years.
 In January 2016, after moving to Miami Beach, Florida in the previous year to be closer to his two youngest sons, Collins reunited with Cevey and they lived together in Miami.
 In October 2020, Collins filed an eviction notice against Cevey after she secretly married another man in August.
-Collins sold his Miami home in 2021, for $39 million.
+Collins sold his Miami home in 2021 for $39 million.